Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states 'Retrieve full trace detail with all spans, service breakdown, and execution tree.'
-It uses specific verb+resource and distinguishes itself from sibling tools like `jaeger_search_traces`.
+The verb 'Retrieve' and resource 'full trace detail' are specific.
+It effectively distinguishes from sibling tools like jaeger_search_traces (which finds traces) and others by explicitly contrasting use cases.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.